luord/luord.github.io/content/Software/genetic.md

 the protocols properly.

-[Here's a file][definition] with the complete definition, and [here's a file][implementation] with a string-based implementation of the algorithm, alogn with the function being run.
+[Here's a file][definition] with the complete definition, and [here's a file][implementation] with a string-based implementation of the algorithm, along with the function being run.

-## Appendix (On Implementation)
+## Appendix (On implementation and testing)

 I mentioned above that implementation doesn't matter and it indeed doesn't but for the sake of completeness—to fully explain the genetic algorithm—I wanted to go over what happens during crossover and tournament selection.
-Howevever, we can write tests to do that instead of explaining the implementations line by line![^jokes]
+However, we can write [tests][] to do that instead of explaining the implementations line by line![^jokes]

     :::python